hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 When abstraction is reached lust dies and there is only love.

 A poet loved a washerwoman.
-Hot Dâl fell upon the feet of the woman and the feet of the poet were scalded.
+Hot Dāl fell upon the feet of the woman and the feet of the poet were scalded.

 Shiva is the sublime aspect of God, Krishna the beautiful aspect of God.